Prologue: Elizabethan

 Prologues of Renaissance drama often served a specific function of transition and clarification for the audience.
 A direct address made by one actor, the prologue acted as an appeal to the audience's attention and sympathy, providing historical context, a guide to themes of the play, and occasionally, a disclaimer.
 In this mode, a prologue, like any scripted performance, would exist as the text, the actor who speaks that text, and the presentation of the language as it is spoken.
 In ushering the audience from reality into the world of the play, the prologue straddles boundaries between audience, actors, characters, playwrights—basically, it creates a distinction between the imaginary space within the play and the outside world.
 Ben Jonson has often been noted as using the prologue to remind the audience of the complexities between themselves and all aspects of the performance.

 The actor reciting the prologue would appear dressed in black, a stark contrast to the elaborate costumes used during the play.
 The prologue removed his hat and wore no makeup.
 He may have carried a book, scroll, or placard displaying the title of the play.
 He was introduced by three short trumpet calls, on the third of which he entered and took a position downstage.
 He made three bows in the current fashion of the court, and then addressed the audience.

 The Elizabethan prologue was unique in incorporating aspects of both classical and medieval traditions.
-In the classical tradition, the prologue conformed to one of four subgenres: the sustatikos, which recommends either the play or the poet; the epitimetikos, in which a curse is given against a rival, or thanks given to the audience; dramatikos, in which the plot of the play is explained; and mixtos, which contains all of these things.
+In the classical tradition, the prologue conformed to one of four subgenres: the sustatikos, which recommends either the play or the poet; the epitimetikos, in which a curse is given against a rival, or thanks given to the audience; dramatikos, in which the plot of the play is explained; and mixta, which contains all of these things.
 In the medieval tradition, expressions of morality and modesty are seen, as well as a meta-theatrical self-consciousness, and an unabashed awareness of the financial contract engaged upon by paid actors and playwrights, and a paying audience.